nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/parameters/basic_parameters/general.rst

     .. warning::
-       Never use the control files generated in test mode as input for a production simulation because other parameters such as temperature, ANM and minimization are twicked to make simulation faster.
+       Never use the control files generated in test mode as input for a production simulation because other parameters such as temperature, ANM and minimization are tweaked to make simulation faster.

     .. seealso::
       `cpus <general.html#cpus>`__,